Trevor Bayliss: 2016: Pakistan

-Going into the Test series against Pakistan, England made no major changes to their Test side, although Jake Ball was given a debut to replace the injured James Anderson, while Gary Ballance was bought back into the side.
+Going into the Test series against Pakistan, England made no major changes to their Test team, although Jake Ball was given a debut to replace the injured James Anderson, while Gary Ballance was bought back into the team.
 England lost the first game of the series by 75 runs.
 However, they performed much better in the next game and secured a convincing 330 run win over the tourists after strong performances from Joe Root and Alistair Cook.
 A good rear-guard action saw England win the third Test despite being over 100 runs behind after the first innings.
 England were 2–1 up going into the final Test, but lost the final game of the series after Pakistan scored 542 and then dismissed England for 253 in the second innings, and went on to secure a 10 wicket victory to level the series at 2–2.
 England missed out on moving to number one in the rankings after losing the game.
 In the ODI series England again kept a similar squad, and secured comfortable victories over Pakistan in the first two matches.
 In the third match, England set a world record score of 444/3 thanks to a record high score from Alex Hales and strong contributions from Eoin Morgan, Joe Root and Jos Buttler.
 England won the fourth ODI but lost the final match of the series, meaning they won the series 4–1.
-England lost the only T20I between the sides by nine wickets after struggling with both bat and ball.
+England lost the only T20I between the teams by nine wickets after struggling with both bat and ball.

 2016: Bangladesh

-Several new players were called up to the side for the tour of Bangladesh.
+Several new players were called up to the team for the tour of Bangladesh.
 Ben Duckett and Haseeb Hameed both received their first call-ups, with Zafar Ansari, Gareth Batty and Adil Rashid also included.
 Eoin Morgan and Alex Hales both pulled out of the tour due to safety concerns.
 England started off the tour well, beating the hosts by 21 runs in the first ODI, with Jake Ball taking five wickets on his ODI debut.
 However, they lost the next game by 34 runs.
 In the final match of the series, England won by four wickets to seal a 2–1 series win.
 The first Test match was close, with England narrowly winning by 22 runs, with Ben Stokes impressing for England.
 In the second match, England built a lead of 24 in the first innings, but a collapse saw them lose the match by 108 runs to mean the series finished 1–1.